natancox/stardog-docs/src/docs/admin.html.md

 The legal value of `index.type` is the string "disk" or "memory" (case-insensitive).

-The legal value of `reasoning.schema.graphs` is a list of named graph identifiers, including (optionally) the special names, `tag:stardog:api:context:default` and `tag:stardog:api:context:all`, which represent the default graph and the union of all named graphs and
+The legal value of `reasoning.schema.graphs` is a comma-separated list of named graph identifiers, including (optionally) the special names, `tag:stardog:api:context:default` and `tag:stardog:api:context:all`, which represent the default graph and the union of all named graphs and